TheRealAnonymous008/quartz/content/details/economics/Macroeconomic Frameworks.md

 	* Near the point of the potential GDP, the AS curve grows steeper.
 	* The level of production in aggregate supply can cross the potential GDP.
 In this case, the economy is working under hyper-intense production.
 However, this is not sustainable in the long run.
 * The aggregate demand refers to the total amount of domestic goods and services in the economy at each price level.  *Higher price level = Lower spending*.
-	* Aggregate demand is dependent on consumption spending, investment spending, government spending, and net exports.
+	* Aggregate demand is dependent on consumption spending, investment spending, government spending, and net [[Trade|exports]].
 	* There are three effects at play.
 These effects do not seem to be very large.
 		* The **wealth effect** means that as price increases, the buying power of savings diminishes.
 		* The **interest rate effect** means that as prices increase, the same purchases will take more money to accomplish.
 This pushes interest rates higher which reduces borrowing and investment spending.